Career/Technical Programs of Study

 SHORT-TERM CERTIFICATE PROGRAMS

-The primary intent of short-term certificate programs are to fulfill basic occupational objectives or to provide specialty training/competencies for students who wish to enter a technical field or advance in their current technical career.
+The main purpose of short-term certificate programs is to meet basic career goals or provide specialized training and skills for students who want to enter a technical field or advance in their current technical career.
 The prescribed program of study is included in the College catalog.
 Although each program varies, the following standards are the degree requirements set by the Alabama College System.
 All students must successfully complete the program courses.

 Area I: Written Composition 0 - 3 Credit Hours